mayuri-ai06/streamlit_image_generator/README.md

 # 🌈 Streamlit Image Generator
+This project follows secure environment variable handling using a .env file to protect API keys and credentials.

 A simple and beginner-friendly **Streamlit web app** that fetches images from the **Unsplash API** based on a user-entered keyword.